Our Grounds & Trails

 The Main Building is locked on the weekends.

 Ketcha Outdoors has offered summer farm programs since its founding, in 1987 construction of the barn began to create a dedicated space for farm education and animal care.
-Currently year round barnyard residents include 7 Goats, 3 Ducks, and a handful of chickens.
+Currently year round barnyard residents include 7 Goats, 4 Ducks, and a handful of chickens.
+Our animals serve as living ambassadors of the local ecosystem.
+Through hands-on encounters, campers get to observe and learn about various species, their habitats, behaviors, and roles within the ecosystem.
+Learn more about our Farm Programs.

 The Barn is not open to the public outside of scheduled events.